leoloso/wp-install/README.md

 ```

 4. Wait for a few minutes ☕️😁
-5. ✅ Check that WordPress was successfully installed:
+5. ✅ The site is installed under:

     - 👉WordPress site: {YOUR_SITE_URL_WITH_HTTP}
     - 👉WordPress admin: {YOUR_SITE_URL_WITH_HTTP}/wp/wp-admin/